 If free is not affordable, then I don’t know what is.
 Under the lemon law statutes, there is a fee-shifting provision that states the manufacturer is required to pay your attorneys’ fees if you are able to prove your claim.
 With the Davis Consumer Law Firm, we work under this contingency fee basis, and charge no upfront or retainer fees.
 [Read “Why is it free?”]

-I have a used car and cannot sue for lemon law.
+car and cannot sue for lemon law.

 The truth:

 Even if you purchased a used vehicle, you may still be able to file a lawsuit if the vehicle had a warranty attached to it or if there was a guarantee on some type of repair.
 The lemon law is actually triggered by the warranty that came with the vehicle - if your car came with an extended warranty, certified pre-owned warranty or service contract, you may have rights under the lemon law.
 Although some states’ lemon laws apply only to “new” vehicles, there are other state and federal statutes that exist that allow you to carry out a claim if the defective vehicle has a warranty on it.
-If this is the case, an attorney can apply a breach of warranty if the dealership fails to make the repair after a reasonable number of attemptsComputer Technology Articles.
+If this is the case, an attorney can apply a breach of warranty if the dealership fails to make the repair after a reasonable number of attempts.

-My car will need at least 4 repair attempts to be legally deemed as a “lemon.”
+need at least 4 repair attempts to be legally deemed as a “lemon.”

 The truth: